 Adult bedbugs look like lentils: reddish-brown, flattened, oval and wingless.
-Mature bedbugs are about 5 to 6 and ½ mm long, which (contrary to popular belief) means that they can be seen by the naked eye.
+Mature bedbugs are about 5 to 6½ mm long, which (contrary to popular belief) means that they can be seen by the naked eye.
 “The first stage nymph is about 1.5 mm long.
-The eggs are 1 mm long,” said Taz Stuart, Winnipeg, Canada’s city Entomologist.
+The eggs are 1 mm long,” explains Taz Stuart, Winnipeg, Canada’s city entomologist.

 Bedbugs lay 4 – 8 eggs per blood meal.
-“They lay eggs close to where their host is,” said Stuart.
-That means that if you’re getting bitten by bedbugs, you might be able to spot their eggs near the bed or couch where you sleep.
+“They lay eggs close to where their host is,” according to Stuart.
+That means that if you’re getting bitten by bedbugs, you might be able to spot their eggs near your bed.
 “The eggs look like little white-grey grains of rice.
 They’re laid with almost like a crazy glue, so they’re almost impossible to get off when they’re laid on something.
-They could be laid on the baseboards, cracks, in a wall void on the inside, wherever they go to digest their meal and relax,” said Stuart.
+They could be laid on the baseboards, cracks, in a wall void on the inside, wherever they go to digest their meal and relax,” says Stuart.

 Frass: The Telltale Sign of Bedbugs

 “Frass” is another word for, well, bedbug poop.
-If you think you might have a bed bug problem, look around to see if you can find tiny black spots on bedding and furniture in the suspect area.
-The frass looks like little specks of dirt.
+If you think you might have a bed bug problem, check for tiny black spots on bedding and furniture in the suspect area.
+Frass look like little specks of dirt.
 They’re crunchy when they’re dry, and moist when they are fresh.
-“These spots are telltale signs,” said Stuart.
+“These spots are telltale signs,” warns Stuart.
 “As they’re feeding, you’ll see the poop getting pushed out the back [of the bedbug].
 It’s usually [on the furniture] where the person is sedentary or asleep.
 It’s sometimes on your skin.”
-Scratching frass into your skin may cause secondary health effects, according to Stuart.
+Scratching frass into your skin may cause secondary health effects.

-- Visual inspection: You can hunt for bed bugs in the seams of your bed or sofa, underneath your box spring, in cracks in furniture and walls, under wallpaper and hung-up art, in carpets, behind baseboards, in the joints of the bed frame or even in the buttons and seams of clothing kept in dark, covered places.
+- Visual inspection: Hunt for bed bugs in the seams of your bed or sofa, underneath your box spring, in cracks in furniture and walls, under wallpaper and hung-up art, in carpets, behind baseboards, in the joints of the bed frame or even in buttons and seams of clothing kept in dark, covered places.
 “When you go into a hotel room, look along a coffee table, on the headboard, underneath a picture, in the telephone, underneath the coffee table, in the couch.
-If there is a couch in the room, flip over things and look for the evidence of them,” advised Stuart.
+If there is a couch in the room, flip over things and look for the evidence of them,” Stuart advises.

-- Bedbug traps: Set bed bug traps under the legs of your bed.
-Place a dish of baby powder under each bed leg for an effective DIY bed-bug trap.
+- Bedbug traps: Place a dish of baby powder under each bed leg for an effective DIY bed-bug trap.
 “Double sided tape is always effective as well.
-You usually put it on baseboards directly,” said Stuart.
+You usually put it on baseboards directly,” states Stuart.
 “Do not directly apply it to carpets, unless you are going to put masking tape down first, because if you put double sided sticky tape down on carpet you’ll never get it off.
 You can wrap the double sided tape on your bedposts.
 Wherever the host is staying is the best place to put the double sided sticky tape.
-The sticky mouse traps work well as a monitoring tool to see if you’ve got anything going on,” he said.
+The sticky mouse traps work well as a monitoring tool to see if you’ve got anything going on.”

 - Bedbug-sniffing dogs: “They are about 95% accurate.
-I know many places that bring in the dogs deliberately just to make sure there’s no bugs,” said Stuart.
+I know many places that bring in the dogs deliberately just to make sure there’s no bugs,” Stuart claims.
 “Once they’ve determined there are bedbugs in the room, they should be treating the room properly, and the room across, above and below.
 That’s the proper way to be treating in a building.”

 How Do I Get Rid of Bedbugs When I Find Them?

-- Steam clean your walls and crannies: “Steam cleaning helps, but the problem is if you’ve got a wall void, you may not get enough steam heat to kill the eggs and nymphs,” said Stuart.
+- Steam clean your walls and crannies: “Steam cleaning helps, but the problem is if you’ve got a wall void, you may not get enough steam heat to kill the eggs and nymphs,” Stuart discloses.
 “If you’re going to do heat treatments in a house, and that includes steam cleaning, you need to do a pesticide treatment as well after.”

 - Remove infested furniture from your house: Although you might love your couch, it’s almost impossible to remove bedbugs from inside of plush couch cushions.
-“The only way to kill bedbugs inside of plush furniture is to expose the bugs to temperatures higher than 140 degrees F,” said Stuart.
+“The only way to kill bedbugs inside of plush furniture is to expose the bugs to temperatures higher than 140 degrees F,” counsels Stuart.
 “Exposing bedbugs to cold temperatures is not really recommended.
 It has to be -20 for an extended period of time.
-You can’t just throw your couch outside in the middle of winter,” he advised.
+You can’t just throw your couch outside in the middle of winter."